csinva/imodels/models/bayesian-rule-lists/readme.md

 Highly interpretable, sklearn-compatible classifier based on decision rules
 ===============

-Very heavily based on this repo: https://github.com/tmadl/sklearn-expertsys
+This is a python3 version adapted from [this repo](https://github.com/tmadl/sklearn-expertsys).
 This is a scikit-learn compatible wrapper for the Bayesian Rule List classifier developed by [Letham et al., 2015](http://projecteuclid.org/euclid.aoas/1446488742) (see [Letham's original code](http://lethalletham.com/)), extended by a minimum description length-based discretizer ([Fayyad & Irani, 1993](http://sci2s.ugr.es/keel/pdf/algorithm/congreso/fayyad1993.pdf)) for continuous data, and by an approach to subsample large datasets for better performance.

 It produces rule lists, which makes trained classifiers **easily interpretable to human experts**, and is competitive with state of the art classifiers such as random forests or SVMs.